 If any member of your party is prevented from travelling, that person(s) may transfer their place to someone else, subject to the following conditions:

-- you pay any outstanding balance payment, an amendment fee of £40 per person transferring, as well as any additional fees, charges or other costs arising from the transfer; and
+c.you pay any outstanding balance payment at the time due, an amendment fee of £125 per person transferring, as well as any additional fees, charges or other costs arising from the transfer (including those imposed by our suppliers); and

 You and the transferee remain jointly and severally liable for payment of all sums.
 If you are unable to find a replacement, cancellation charges as set out in clause 8 will apply in order to cover our estimated costs.
 Otherwise, no refunds will be given for passengers not travelling or for unused services.